Degrees of Freedom Region of a Class of Multi-source Gaussian Relay Networks: Main Results

+\begin{corollary} Consider the Gaussian relay network.
+If $M/K_{\min}$ is an integer, then $\mathcal{D}$ coincides with the DoF region in Theorem \ref{th:dof}, where $K_{\Sigma}=K_{\min}$. \end{corollary}

-We notice that the DoF region $\mathcal{D}$ coincides with the DoF region assuming perfect cooperation between the relays in each layer and there is no penalty due to distributed relays in terms of DoF.
-This property can be used to characterize the DoF region of more general networks having multi-antenna nodes and general message sets.
-Fig. \ref{fig:dof_region} plots the DoF region $\mathcal{D}$ for $K=3$ in which the sum DoF is limited by the minimum number of nodes in each layer.
+Notice that Corollary \ref{co:dof} is the first result characterizing the optimal DoF region of multi-source multi-hop networks in which $M/K_{\min}$ is an integer.
+The DoF region $\mathcal{D}$ in Corollary \ref{co:dof} coincides with the DoF region assuming perfect cooperation between the relays in each layer and, thus, there is no penalty in DoF due to distributed relays.
+This property can be used to characterize the DoF region of more general networks having multi-antenna nodes and general message set.
+Fig. \ref{fig:dof_region} plots $\mathcal{D}$ of the $3$-user Gaussian relay network in which $M/K_{\min}$ is an integer.
+The sum DoF increases as $K_{\min}$ increases and, in the end, each S--D pair can achieve one DoF simultaneously if $K_{\min}=K$.